 (left) Hazreti Suleyman Camii; (centre/right) minaret of Nebi Camii

 Hazreti Suleyman Camii, also known as Kale Camii (Mosque of the Citadel), was built between 1155 and 1169.
 Its very tall minaret is square and without balconies; the short spire is a later addition.
 The muezzins called to prayer from its windows.
-It does not have any white decoration; it is possible that at the time of its construction the white stone from the region of Urfa was not available.
+It does not have any white decoration; it is possible that at the time of its construction the white stone from the region of Urfa was not available (see also the minarets of Silvan).

 The use of square minarets ended when Diyarbakir was annexed to the Ottoman Empire in 1515, but not immediately because the 1530 minaret of Nebi Camii followed the local traditional pattern (but not entirely because it does not have windows).
 It is interesting to note that the cost for its construction was borne by a butcher named Haci Huseyin; the fact that he made so much money raises doubts on his weighing practices.
 The many references to Muhammad in the inscriptions on the minaret have given the mosque a second name Peygamber Camii, the Prophet's Mosque.